-Applicants seeking admission to the DBA program must hold both a four-year baccalaureate degree and approved master's degree from a regionally accredited college or university (students holding both bachelor's and master's degrees from George Fox will not be admitted to the program unless granted a special exemption by the DBA admissions committee), with a minimum GPA of 3.0.
-In addition, applicants must complete the following to be considered for admission to the program:
+Applicants seeking admission to the DBA program must have completed both their Bachelor's and Master's degree from a regionally accredited college or university with a minimum GPA of 3.0.
+Applicants must have five years of professional experience, or hold a full-time faculty position.
+In addition, applicants must submit the following documentation to be considered for admission: